tarojosh/jss-toolkit/README.md

 * A decryptor for quickly reversing base64-encoded strings

-The project uses the Click framework to create a multi-command CLI app (mytools), packaged using Poetry.
+The project uses the Click framework to create a multi-command CLI app, packaged using Poetry.

 Intended as a learning experience, this suite will be gradually expanded into a personal set of lightweight security utilities.